One of my favorite things to do this summer has been watching my son’s fascination with one of our most basic elements: water.

 Ok, so you see my excitement, right?!?
 No?

 Let me break it down with my teacher-mommy eyes:

 - Exploring the physical properties of water- what does it feel like, the sensory exploration of what “wet” means, what is the temperature, etc.

 Do you see what I see?
-The beauty of water play is that there are huge STEM early concepts being explored naturally.
+The beauty of water play is that huge STEM early concepts are being explored naturally.
 No lesson plans, no designated standards to cover, just a happy kid playing!